 Identifier length.
 All characters in an identifier in Ada are significant.
 Thus Long_IdentifierA and Long_IdentifierB are always different.
 An identifier cannot be split over the end of a line.
 The only restriction on the length of an identifier is that enforced by the line length and this is guaranteed by the language standard to be no less than 200.

-Ada permits the use of names such as X, XX, and XXX (which may all be declared as integers) and a programmer can easily, by mistake, write XX where X (or XXX) was intended.
+Ada permits the use of names such as X, XX, and XXX (which can all be declared as integers) and a programmer can easily, by mistake, write XX where X (or XXX) was intended.
 Ada does not attempt to catch such errors.

 The use of the wrong name will typically result in a failure to compile so no vulnerability will arise.
 But, if the wrong name has the same type as the intended name, then an incorrect executable program will be generated.